hwslabs/iam/docs/api_reference/Apis/UserCredentialManagementApi.md

 # **getCredential**
 > CredentialWithoutSecret getCredential(organization\_id, user\_id, id)

-Get a credential
+Gets credential for the user

-    Get a credential
+    Gets credential for the user, given the credential id

 ### Parameters